mattneel/wifi-portal/README.md

 authentication management instead of using iptables to create firewall rules.

 ## features:
+* Compatible with original wifodog protocol
-* using the Lua language
+* Using the Lua language - Easy to modify and debug
 * Based on [evmongoose](https://github.com/zhaojh329/evmongoose)(mongoose, libev, lua-ev)
 * Single threaded, Fully asynchronous, No blocking operation at all
 * Writing kernel module to implement authentication management instead of using iptables to create firewall rules